frameRateZero/Blog/001_Reproducing_Schotter.md

 ![Image](https://github.com/frameRateZero/Blog/blob/media/Capture_artsnova_schotter.jpg?raw=true){:height="50%" width="50%"}

+Here's a repo of Processing sketches, called [Schotter Sketches](https://github.com/frameRateZero/Blog/blob/SchotterSketches), I've collected.

+## my Hello World

 For a more faithful approximation, I got out the ruler and protractor and measured the position change and rotation.
 It appears that the rotation and y-offset ranges increase lineraly with I rows, while the x-offset doesn't.
+I put my skecth of the "Classic" reproduction in the repo above.

 ###  Contact